 I decided to install a SpeedoHealer on my 2014 V-Strom 650.
-On our roads we have lots of speed cameras, mobile cameras, point-to-point cameras, etc … For a long period of time I had (and still have) Android applications that warn me when i go over the speed limit more than 1 km/h.
+On our roads, we have lots of speed cameras, mobile cameras, point-to-point cameras, etc … For a long period of time I had (and still have) Android applications that warn me when I go over the speed limit more than 1 km/h.
 Yes, just one.
-I don’t want to comment about how the government is trying to justify speed cameras save lives when our toll road goes up every year despite record number of fines given and speed cameras on the road.
+I don’t want to comment about how the government is trying to justify speed cameras save lives when our toll road goes up every year despite a record number of fines given and speed cameras on the road.

 Anyway, I decided to mount a SpeedoHealer to my bike as the speedometer reading showed me doing about 7% more than I was actually doing.
 It’s ok at 100Km/h but when you have speed limits ranging from 40 to 110 km/h it’s hard to keep track.